-Vote Centers are open from 7 a.m. to 8 p.m. on Election Day.
+• All Vote Centers will be open on Election Day from 7 a.m. to 8 p.m.

 Election Day Observing

 The Registration & Elections Division has procedures in place for election observers at the Vote Centers.
 It is important that activities at the Vote Centers are organized, operationally smooth and hassle-free for both the voters and the Vote Center Representatives.